Pecos Watershed Conservation Initiative 2026 Request for Proposals

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.

-Partnership and Community Impact – The applicant organization partners and engages collaboratively with diverse local community members, leaders, community-based organizations, and other relevant stakeholders to develop and implement the proposed project.
+Partnership and Community Impact – The applicant organization partners and engages collaboratively with local community members, leaders, community-based organizations, and other relevant stakeholders to develop and implement the proposed project.
 This ensures long-term sustainability and success of the project, integration into local programs and policies, and community acceptance of proposed restoration actions.
-Non-traditional partners or communities are enlisted to broaden the sustained impact from the project.
+Partners or communities are enlisted to broaden the sustained impact from the project.
 Describe the community characteristics of the project area, identify any communities impacted, describe outreach and community engagement activities and how those will be monitored and measured.
-Use demographic data to support descriptions and submit letters of support from community partners and/or collaborators demonstrating their commitment to the project and engagement in project activities as proposed.
+Use data to support descriptions and submit letters of support from community partners and/or collaborators demonstrating their commitment to the project and engagement in project activities as proposed.

-Cost-Effectiveness – Cost-effectiveness analysis identifies the economically most-efficient way to meet project objectives.
+Cost-Effectiveness – Cost-effectiveness analysis identifies the economically most efficient way to meet project objectives.
 Project includes a cost-effective budget that balances performance risk and efficient use of funds.
-Cost-effectiveness evaluation includes, but is not limited to, an assessment of effective direct/indirect costs across all categories in the proposed budget according to the type, size and duration of project and project objectives.
+Cost-effectiveness evaluation includes, but is not limited to, an assessment of effective direct/indirect costs across all categories in the proposed budget according to the type, size and duration of the project and project objectives.
 Project budgets will be compared to similar projects to ensure proposed costs across all budget categories are reasonable for the activities being performed and the outcomes proposed.

 OTHER

 Environmental Services – NFWF funds projects in pursuit of its mission to sustain, restore and enhance the nation's fish, wildlife, plants and habitats for current and future generations.
 NFWF recognizes that some benefits from projects may be of value with regards to credits on an environmental services market (such as a carbon credit market).
-NFWF does not participate in, facilitate or manage an environmental services market nor does NFWF assert any claim on such credits.
+NFWF does not participate in, facilitate, or manage an environmental services market nor does NFWF assert any claim on such credits.

 Procurement – If the applicant chooses to specifically identify proposed Contractor(s) for Services, an award by NFWF to the applicant does not constitute NFWF’s express written authorization for the applicant to procure such specific services noncompetitively.
-When procuring goods and services, NFWF recipients must follow documented procurement procedures which reflect applicable laws and regulations.
+When procuring goods and services, NFWF award recipients must follow documented procurement procedures which reflect applicable laws and regulations.

 Publicity and Acknowledgement of Support – Award recipients will be required to grant NFWF the right and authority to publicize the project and NFWF’s financial support for the grant in press releases, publications and other public communications.
 Recipients may also be asked by NFWF to provide high-resolution (minimum 300 dpi) photographs depicting the project.

 Receiving Award Funds – Award payments are primarily reimbursable.
 Projects may request funds for reimbursement at any time after completing a signed agreement with NFWF.
 A request of an advance of funds must be due to an imminent need of expenditure and must detail how the funds will be used and provide justification and a timeline for expected disbursement of these funds.
+Requests for monthly advances will not be considered.

-Compliance Requirements – Projects selected may be subject to requirements under the National Environmental Policy Act, Endangered Species Act (state and federal), and National Historic Preservation Act.
+Compliance Requirements – Projects selected may be subject to requirements under the National Environmental Policy Act, the Endangered Species Act (state and federal), and the National Historic Preservation Act.
 Documentation of compliance with these regulations must be approved prior to initiating activities that disturb or alter habitat or other features of the project site(s).
-Applicants should budget time and resources to obtain the needed approvals.
+Applicants should budget sufficient time and resources to obtain the needed approvals.
 As may be applicable, successful applicants may be required to comply with additional Federal, state or local requirements and obtain all necessary permits and clearances.

 Permits – Successful applicants will be required to provide sufficient documentation that the project expects to receive or has received all necessary permits and clearances to comply with any Federal, state or local requirements.
 Where projects involve work in the waters of the United States, NFWF strongly encourages applicants to conduct a permit pre-application meeting with the Army Corps of Engineers prior to submitting their proposal.
 In some cases, if a permit pre-application meeting has not been completed, NFWF may require successful applicants to complete such a meeting prior to grant award.